Admissions

 Seniors

 Seniors at accepted, accredited baccalaureate institutions with a cumulative GPA of at least 2.75 may register for graduate classes (500 and 600 series) after they have received approval from their undergraduate dean, the chair of the department offering the course, and the appropriate academic dean.
 Complete applications must be on file in the appropriate academic dean’s office and permission secured prior to the opening of the term of enrollment.
 Credit for graduate courses completed as a senior can be applied to either an undergraduate or a graduate degree at Marshall University but not to both.
+A student must determine at the time of registration whether a course will apply to undergraduate or graduate degree requirements.
 No more than 12 graduate hours may be taken as an undergraduate.

 The university reserves the right, even after the arrival and enrollment of students, to make individual curricular adjustments whenever particular deficiencies or needs are identified.
 These deficiencies will be determined by the student’s advisor or the program director/department chair.
 Students may be required to take such courses without credit toward the master’s degree and at their own expense.
 This could also apply to additional coursework in Speech and/or English whenever necessary.